 • Fish habitat: Understanding the preferred habitat of your target fish is crucial.
 Some species, like snook, tend to seek refuge near structures such as jetties or rock formations during high tide.
 Others, like pompano, are more commonly found in the troughs created by low tide.

-See also What Size Rod Should I Use for Surf Fishing?
-The Ultimate Guide
+See also What Size Weight for Surf Fishing?
+Top Tips for Optimal Success!

 Local Knowledge And Fishing Conditions